- Why Research

 This innovative research will move the field forward by demonstrating how clinical trial simulations can provide missing information in cancer treatment and outcomes.

+In the coming year, Dr. Jayasekera will conduct similar analyses in other Oncotype risk groups.
 Overall, this innovative research will move the field forward by demonstrating how clinical trial simulations can provide missing information in cancer treatment and outcomes.

 Jinani Jayasekera is a Research Instructor in the Department of Oncology at Georgetown University Medical Center.
 Her current research focuses on the application of mathematical simulation modeling to extend clinical trials and develop web-based decision support tools to guide treatment decisions in early-stage breast cancer.
 Her research aims to translate clinical trial findings to clinical practice in the context of genomic advances and personalized health care.
 She is actively involved in multidisciplinary collaborative research projects, ranging from disparities research, cost-effectiveness analysis, and claims-based analysis evaluating the clinical and economic burden of cancer.
 Under the mentorship of Drs.
 Jeanne Mandelblatt, Donald Berry and Clyde Schechter, she recently completed a clinical trial simulation project evaluating non-inferiority in the omission of radiation therapy among women with stage I, node negative, ER positive, HER2 negative breast cancers with a low risk of recurrence.